StefanScherer/PiEmulator/README.md

     mv hypriot-rpi-20150416-201537.img hypriot.img
 ```

+Alternately, you can download the Resion.io OS from Resion.io.

 After that, you have to download the right kernel for Qemu to be able to emulate the right environment.
 The download of this file cannot be done via ```wget```:

 https://mega.nz/#!3URCUJQD!stG2zt3wy-1IDcrg1cuw6UgJYAfNxZRHH5TcKeCYhkY

-You have to move the downloaded file (kernel-qemu) to your HypriotEmulator directory.
+You have to move the downloaded file (kernel-qemu) to your PiEmulator directory.

 Furthermore, from this folder you can start the emulation via your terminal: